unlock-protocol/unlock/unlock-protocol-com/blog/recurring-subscription-nft.md

 ### Availability

-- Unlock Protocol’s recurring subscription membership NFTs are available today.
+- Unlock Protocol’s recurring **subscription NFT** membership NFTs are available today.
 - Recurring memberships can be enabled for locks using v10 of the protocol.
 - Locks using v9 can be upgraded to v10.